oppressionslayer/wsrf-sudoku-solved-series/Three_Paths_to_100_Percent.md

 ## The Discovery

 There isn't just ONE way to solve the forum hardest set.
 There are **three independent approaches**, each achieving 100% with zero backtracking.
 A solver implementer can choose whichever fits their architecture best.
+Also Recursive Forcing Nets also accomplishes the goal!!!

 ---